-People Live the Longest in These 10 U.S. States — Here’s Why That May Be the Case
+People Live the Longest in These 12 U.S. States.
+Here’s Why.

 The average lifespan of a United States citizen is about 78.8 years, according to a recently published National Vital Statistics Report based on data collected by The U.S. Department of Health and Human Services.
-Variables like gender, wealth, and access to high-quality health care all have a huge impact on longevity, but it turns out that your home state plays a large role, too — in fact, the difference between the average life expectancy in the state with the highest lifespans and lowest lifespans is six and a half years.
+Variables like gender, wealth, and access to high-quality health care all have a huge impact on longevity, but it turns out that your home state plays a large role, too.
+In fact, the difference between the average life expectancy in the state with the highest lifespans and the lowest lifespans is six and a half years.

 Read next: Eating These Nuts May Help You Live Longer

 Good food brings people together.
 So do good emails.